 The simple Georgian box was just not large enough for many affluent turn-of-the-century homeowners, and in these two examples the five-bay-façade, center-entrance main block got fitted out with wings of varying configurations that extend in one or more directions.
 The earlier of these, Ballou (366 Olney Street), designed by Martin & Hall, is programmatically the more ambitious, with a scaled-down wing on the west elevation, an open porch on the east elevation, and a service wing to the north.
-Magid is even more enmeshed in wings, on both the east and west sides, that almost overpower the main block.
+The Rose Brier Magid House is even more enmeshed in wings, on both the east and west sides, that almost overpower the main block.
 Both of these houses were built by families associated with jewelry manufacturing.

 – 2003 Guide to Providence Architecture